Most people feel that they are not living to their fullest potential.

 If you first develop sensitivity to your body’s energy through qigong before doing a meditation practice like this, it will be much more effective.

-In fact, if you practice Zhan Zhang every day and your body opens up, you will experience a greater flow of energy throughout your body and brain.
+If you practice Zhan Zhang every day and your body opens up, you will experience a more significant energy flow throughout your body and brain.

 Pineal gland Qigong using the sun